The source file is in the Intranet. Any change made to this page will be overwritten by the update from Intranet.

 Accessibility Plan Part 2 – Accessibility Plan C

 WSD’s Accessibility Plan is an on-going document.

 Feedback is continually welcomed to improve accessibility and inclusiveness within the division.

-Any questions can be directed to the Accessibility Coordinator.
+Any questions or feedback on the WSD Accessibility Plan can be directed to the Accessibility Coordinator.

 Contact Person: Fatima Mota